EmilieVolpi-CNRS/EmilieVolpi-CNRS1/README.md

 ## Use

 Launch each PosgreSQl script in order
-[mettre DOI de la v1.1.0)
+The data source is the cvs file : https://doi.org/10.5281/zenodo.12773349 -> it should be imported in the PostgreSQL so that the script

-## Realeases
+## Changelog
+* 2.2.0 : This version was created for the data paper (dataset1 branch).
+It is the v2.1.0 on which constraints were added.
+Fields and table names were also translated in English.

-V.2.1.1 : https://github.com/BrefAvignon/BREF/releases/tag/v.2.1.1 : Additional adjustments aiming at preparing the database for the future integration of data coming from new alternative sources.
+* 2.1.0 : Additional adjustments aiming at preparing the database for the future integration of data coming from new alternative sources.
-V.2.0.2 : https://github.com/BrefAvignon/BREF/releases/tag/v.2.0.2 : Correction of some issues, concerning profession, found during the integrations of version 2.0.0; creation of field CodeTerritoire for overseas territories.
+* 2.0.2 : Correction of some issues, concerning profession, found during the integrations of version 2.0.0; creation of field CodeTerritoire for overseas territories.
 Corrections regarding other mandate duplicates, more specifically, mandates differing only by their end motive.
+* 2.0.1 : Correction of some issues, concerning profession, found during the integrations of version 2.0.0; creation of field CodeTerritoire for overseas territories.
-V.2.0.0 : https://github.com/BrefAvignon/BREF/releases/tag/v.2.0.0 : Creation of the database with proper relational database, and migration of data from the CSV file (BRÉF v1.1.0) into a PostgreSQL system.
+* 2.0.0 : Creation of the database with proper relational database, and migration of data from the CSV file (BRÉF v1.1.0) into a PostgreSQL system.

-## Changelog

 ## References